Fluticasone propionate/formoterol (eformoterol) fumarate dihydrate

 DO NOT PUT THE METAL CANISTER INTO WATER.

-If you have any difficulties or do not understand the instructions, talk to your doctor or pharmacist.
+If you have any difficulties or do not understand the instructions, talk to your doctor

 When to use it